nterry/archaius-github/README.md

     handlers = org.slf4j.bridge.SLF4JBridgeHandler

-If you do not have a logging.properties, simply put the following into your bootstrap code (App.main() or otherwise):
+If you do not have a logging.properties, and you want to include the http client logs, simply put the following into your bootstrap code (App.main() or otherwise):

     SLF4JBridgeHandler.removeHandlersForRootLogger();
     SLF4JBridgeHandler.install();

-Finally, there is a HUGE performance penalty in logging.
+Finally, there is a HUGE performance penalty in logging if you use the bridge handler above.
 Fortunately, there is a simple way to fix the problem that causes said penalty.
 Simply put the following into your logback.xml (Assuming you use logback.
 If you dont, look up the equivalent for your logging framework):

     <?xml version="1.0" encoding="UTF-8"?>
     <configuration>